emporia-vue-local/esphome/README.md

     power_id: solar_power
     accuracy_decimals: 0
 ```

-You'll want to replace `<ota password>`, `<wifi ssid>`, and `<wifi password>` with a unique password, and your wifi credentials, respectively.

-You'll also want to update the `sensor` section of the configuration using the information you've collected in *Panel installation, part 1*.

-Note the `sliding_window_moving_average`.
-This is optional, but since we get a reading every 240ms, it is helpful to average these readings together so that we don't need to store such dense, noisy, data in Home Assistant.

-Note the "Total Power", "Total Daily Energy", and "Circuit x Daily Energy".
-This is needed for the Home Assistant energy system, which requires daily kWh numbers.

 Do not use the `web_server` since it is not compatible with the `esp-idf` framework, and you will get odd error messages.